men232/toolkit/packages/graceful/README.md

 # Description

-Gracefully application shutdown using dependencies.
+Gracefully shuts down the application using dependencies.

 # Usage